FriendsOfShopware/FroshPluginUploader/README.md

 ```

 Valid options are:
 ```
---skipCodeReviewResult - Skip waiting for Code-Review Result
+--skipCodeReview - Skip the Code-Review --skipCodeReviewResult - Skip waiting for Code-Review Result
 ```

-## plugin:update
+## ext:update

-Will update informations about the plugin from you `Resources/store`-folder
+Will update informations about the plugin from the `Resources/store`-folder

 Valid arguments are: